As always, here are some books I've enjoyed this year, rated on a 5-point scale. Previous lists are available in the links.

 The Good Women of China (Xinran).
 The author describes her experiences as a radio host in China, telling the stories of Chinese women after the Maoist era.
 I imagine that gender equality has shifted significantly for the better in China, but this excellent book is a reminder of those hard-won gains.
 4.8 stars.

 Say Nothing (Patrick Radden Keefe).
 Radden Keefe covers The Troubles in Northern Ireland through the prism of a single disappearance.
 This is a remarkable history told in a crisp fashion.
 With renewed tension in Northern Ireland, this is worth reading.
+I'm also very eager to read his newest book on the opioid crisis.
 4.8 stars.

 Sirens (Joseph Knox).
 Long-time blog readers will know that the city of Manchester holds a special interest for me.
 Knox bases his crime fiction in Manchester, although the seedier venues for his stories may be unfamiliar to many.
 The plot was fast-paced if unremarkable.
 3.9 stars.